RamtinMoslemi/KAN-Papers/README.md

 Elham Kiyani, Khemraj Shukla, Jorge F. Urbán, Jérôme Darbon, George Em Karniadakis

 **Abstract:**
 Physics-Informed Neural Networks (PINNs) have revolutionized the computation of PDE solutions by integrating partial differential equations (PDEs) into the neural network's training process as soft constraints, becoming an important component of the scientific machine learning (SciML) ecosystem.
-In its current implementation, PINNs are mainly optimized using first-order methods like Adam, as well as quasi-Newton methods such as BFGS and its low-memory variant, L-BFGS.
+More recently, physics-informed Kolmogorv-Arnold networks (PIKANs) have also shown to be effective and comparable in accuracy with PINNs.
+In their current implementation, both PINNs and PIKANs are mainly optimized using first-order methods like Adam, as well as quasi-Newton methods such as BFGS and its low-memory variant, L-BFGS.
 However, these optimizers often struggle with highly non-linear and non-convex loss landscapes, leading to challenges such as slow convergence, local minima entrapment, and (non)degenerate saddle points.
-In this study, we investigate the performance of Self-Scaled Broyden (SSBroyden) methods and other advanced quasi-Newton schemes, including BFGS and L-BFGS with different line search strategies approaches.
+In this study, we investigate the performance of Self-Scaled BFGS (SSBFGS), Self-Scaled Broyden (SSBroyden) methods and other advanced quasi-Newton schemes, including BFGS and L-BFGS with different line search strategies approaches.
 These methods dynamically rescale updates based on historical gradient information, thus enhancing training efficiency and accuracy.
-We systematically compare these optimizers on key challenging linear, stiff, multi-scale and non-linear PDEs benchmarks, including the Burgers, Allen-Cahn, Kuramoto-Sivashinsky, and Ginzburg-Landau equations, and extend our study to Physics-Informed Kolmogorov-Arnold Networks (PIKANs) representation.
-Our findings provide insights into the effectiveness of second-order optimization strategies in improving the convergence and accurate generalization of PINNs for complex PDEs by orders of magnitude compared to the state-of-the-art.
+We systematically compare these optimizers -- using both PINNs and PIKANs -- on key challenging linear, stiff, multi-scale and non-linear PDEs, including the Burgers, Allen-Cahn, Kuramoto-Sivashinsky, and Ginzburg-Landau equations.
+Our findings provide state-of-the-art results with orders-of-magnitude accuracy improvements without the use of adaptive weights or any other enhancements typically employed in PINNs.
+More broadly, our results reveal insights into the effectiveness of second-order optimization strategies in significantly improving the convergence and accurate generalization of PINNs and PIKANs.